-Each year, 10% of participants' records are audited by the College.
+Each year, a random sample of participants' records is audited by the College.
+This includes new Fellows in their first year of Fellowship.
+Participants who have been audited in the previous year may also be selected for repeat audit.
 This forms part of the quality assurance for CPD programs required by the MCNZ and the AMC.